emadroshandel/Hybrid_Energy_System/README.md

    real one for grid costs in the same COE; `AEB = 79090.5` is a hardcoded baseline driving payback; and the IRR cash flow `[-capx, -Gridx'+opex']` adds O&M as a positive return, so that IRR is not meaningful.

 ---

-## The tutorial

-[`docs/HES_Tutorial.pdf`](docs/HES_Tutorial.pdf) — and the same thing
-as [`.docx`](docs/HES_Tutorial.docx) — is a 43-page treatment of the whole subject and the whole program: 69 numbered equations, every model in the chain derived rather than asserted, and two complete studies worked end to end with screenshots of each step.
-It covers the solar geometry, the Erbs decomposition and the Hay–Davies transposition, the Faiman cell temperature, wind shear and the air-density correction, the storage state-of-charge and ageing models, the diesel fuel curve and the minimum load ratio, the two-state Markov outage model, the present-worth economics, every performance indicator, and the multi-objective search — including why the reliability and renewable objectives saturate and what that does to a naive "most reliable" selector.

-The two studies in it are the same ones that ship in [`examples/`](examples/), so the document and the software can be read together.

-[`docs/SIZING_REVIEW.md`](docs/SIZING_REVIEW.md) is the engineering review that preceded the current version: every defect found in the sizing chain, what it did to the answer, and how it was fixed.
-It is worth reading if you want to know what this program used to get wrong.

----